ssp21/ssp21-spec/ssp21.md

 * **payload** - Opaque payload field is interpreted according the negotiated *Session Mode*.
 Contains user data and an authentication tag.

-## Key Negotiation Handshake
+## Key Agreement Handshake

-Key negotiation in SSP21 derives a common pair of symmetric keys that can be used to secure a session and authenticates the handshake and both parities.
+Key agreement in SSP21 derives a common pair of symmetric keys that can be used to secure a session and authenticates the handshake and both parities.
 The SSP21 handshake most closely resembles the following message pattern from Noise:

 ```